This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Can I move Potatoes In Containers

-6. When the weather is very bad, and we have storms as we have had recently, or blight hits other gardeners around you, then you can pick up your container and take them indoors to a greenhouse or polytunnel, which can help prevent them from catching the blight.
+6. When the weather is terrible, and we have storms as we have had recently, or blight hits other gardeners around you, then you can pick up your container and take them indoors to a greenhouse or polytunnel, which can help prevent them from catching the blight.

 Harvesting Potatoes From Containers

 7. Last but certainly not least is the harvest.
 Removing potatoes from the ground is the reverse of putting them in, with all the backbreaking work involved.
-I also dislike this part as you waste a lot of potatoes by sticking the fork through the tubers or missing them completely which means your harvest is less, and they pop up as volunteer potatoes next year.
+Also, I wouldn’t say I like this part as you waste a lot of potatoes by sticking the fork through the tubers or missing them completely, which means your harvest is less, and they pop up as volunteer potatoes next year.

-With containers, it’s very easy.
-Simply lift one container into a wheelbarrow or even tip it over where it stands and pull out all the potatoes, none are stabbed, and none are missed you get every single one of them.
+With containers, it’s straightforward.
+Simply lift one container into a wheelbarrow or even tip it over where it stands and pull out all the potatoes, none are stabbed, and none are missed.
+You get every single one of them.
 On top of that, they are always cleaner coming out of containers than on the ground.

 Curing And Storing Potatoes Long Term

 After the harvest, we can wash them off and store the potatoes.
-I have a video that teaches you not only to store your potatoes through winter but also to store your seed potatoes for the following year, which will help save you money on buying next year’s seed.
+I have a video that teaches you to keep your potatoes through winter and store your seed potatoes for the following year, which will help save you money on buying next year’s seed.
 You can view that video in the link below.

 How To Store Potatoes And Seed Potatoes Long Term,

 Well, that’s it, folks.
-I have now given you my top seven reasons why you should consider growing potatoes in containers.
+I have given you my top seven reasons to consider growing potatoes in containers.
 Whether that be plastic pots, buckets, or even bags.
 It does give you such an advantage over other growing methods.
 I urge you to check out the videos on my YouTube channel.

 I appreciate you taking the time to view this blog and hope you will consider subscribing to the blog so I can notify you by email each time I release new content.